 In childhood, your body is allocated a certain number of fat cells.
 That number generally stays the same throughout your life.
-When you eat, your digestive system breaks food down and stores it — making your fat cells expand.
+When you eat, your digestive system breaks down food and stores it — making your fat cells expand.
 When you exercise — and your body needs that energy — the cells get smaller.

 While there are exceptions — like some proteins that turn to liquid — 80 percent of the fat you burn turns into molecules that you breathe out.
-"Fat is broken down through lipolysis, which creates a molecule called adenosine triphosphate (ATP)," says Grant.
+"Fat is broken down through lipolysis, which creates a molecule called adenosine triphosphate (ATP)," says Hughes.
 "As part of this process, CO2 is created as a waste product and exhaled."

 So knowing this, why isn't breathing considered a form of exercise?
 Because exhalation and carbon dioxide production are not the same thing.
 No matter how much breathing you do, you can't make your body make more CO2.

-"The goal is always to get as much nutrition as possible from the foods that we eat, because it takes a lot of vitamins and minerals for the body to run efficiently and effectively," says Grant.
+"The goal is always to get as much nutrition as possible from the foods that we eat, because it takes a lot of vitamins and minerals for the body to run efficiently and effectively," says Hughes.
 "This means focusing on whole-food proteins, carbohydrates and fats, and avoiding refined foods as much as possible.